TahaTuna1/TahaTuna1/README.md

 - 🔭 I’m currently working on SwiftUI projects and my website.
 - 🌱 I’m currently learning Swift, SwiftUI, and lots of things iOS.
-- 👯 I’m looking to collaborate on an instrument tuner using AudioKit
+- 👯 I’m looking to collaborate on an instrument tuner using AudioKit.
 - 💬 Ask me about anything art related.
 - 📫 How to reach me: tahatuna777@gmail.com
 - ⚡ Fun fact: I like Slash.